ruuda/hitsgame/README.md

  * Either [Nix 2.17.0][nix217], which can provide all the needed packages, run with `nix develop --command ./mkhitsgame.py`.
  * Or install manually:
-   * Python ≥ 3.11 with `qrcode==7.4.2` package.
+   * Python ≥ 3.11 with `qrcode==7.4.2` and `mutagen` packages.
    * ffmpeg 5.1.3 or n6.1.
    * rsvg-convert (from librsvg) 2.55.1 or 2.57.1.

 ## Preparation

- 1. Create a directory named `tracks` and put the tracks in there that you want to include.
+ 1. Create a directory named `tracks` and put the audio files in there that you want to include.
+The script supports `.mp3`, `.flac`, `.m4a`, `.ogg`, and `.wav` files.
+ 2. Ensure your audio files have proper ID3 tags:
+    - **TITLE**: Song title
+    - **ARTIST**: Artist name
+    - **ORIGINALDATE** (preferred) or **DATE** or **YEAR**: Release year
- 2. Create a file named `mkhitsgame.toml` next to the `tracks` directory, and add the configuration as shown in the next section.
+ 3. Create a file named `mkhitsgame.toml` next to the `tracks` directory, and add the configuration as shown in the next section.
+ 4. Run `mkhitsgame.py`.
+The script will:
+    - Extract metadata from ID3 tags in your audio files
+    - Convert each song to a 60-second mono AAC clip at 128kbps
+    - Generate hash-based filenames for anonymity
+    - Create printable cards with QR codes
- 3. Run `mkhitsgame.py`.
-It will print statistics about the track distribution over years and decades, so you can tweak the track selection to balance out the game.
+    - Print statistics about track distribution over years and decades
- 4. You now have two new directories: `build` and `out`. `out` contains the tracks, compressed and anonymized.
-These files contain no metadata, and the file names are long enough to be virtually unguessable, so they are safe to serve from a public webserver without additional authentication. `build` contains the pdf with the cards, as well as intermediate svg files.
+ 5. You now have two new directories: `build` and your configured output directory (default: `out`).
+The output directory contains compressed and anonymized MP4 files with no metadata and unguessable filenames, safe for public webserver hosting.
+    `build` contains the PDF with cards and intermediate SVG files.
- 5. Upload the contents of `out` to your webserver.
+ 6. Upload the contents of your output directory to your webserver.
- 6. Print `build/cards.pdf` and cut out the cards.
+ 7. Print `build/cards.pdf` and cut out the cards.

 ## Configuration